 - foreign entities owned or controlled by a US person.

 A key part of most sanctions measures is an assets freeze against named individuals, companies and other entities.
 This means that their funds and economic resources are frozen and it is prohibited to make funds or economic resources available to them.
 Under US sanctions 'entities directly or indirectly owned 50% or more in the aggregate by one or more blocked persons' ie sanctioned individuals or entities which are known as specially designated nationals (SDNs) are themselves considered to be SDNs.
 The US Treasury 'urges caution when considering a transaction with an entity ... in which one or more blocked persons have a significant ownership interest that is less than 50% or which one or more blocked persons may control by means other than a majority ownership interest' (according to Guidance issued on 13 August 2014).
 Similarly, under EU sanctions entities owned 50% or more by a sanctioned individual or entity which are known as Designated Entities (DEs) are themselves considered to be DEs.
 However under EU sanctions this includes entities 'controlled' by a sanctioned individual or entity.
 The EU Council has issued guidelines on the criteria to be taken into account when assessing ownership or control by a sanctioned entity; and when considering whether a party is affected by asset freezes, read more here.

-The current consolidated list of asset freeze targets designated by the UN, EU and UK under legislation relating to financial sanctions regimes, can be found on the HM Treasury website.
+The current consolidated list of asset freeze targets designated by the UN and EU under legislation relating to financial sanctions regimes, can be found here.

 The current list of sanctioned individuals and entities (also known as Specially Designated Nationals or SDNs) in respect of US sanctions can be found on the US Treasury website.